tytydraco/yessleep/out/I_write_the_rules_for_a_museums_anomalous_objects_Eat_the_gift.md

 Subject 2's brain signal turned red before they began violently seizing.
 They expired shortly after.

 ***CB-1:*** The containment room became flush with fog.
 It only grew denser.
 Within 7 minutes of Subject 2's expiry, the pressure was bending the false door.
 Security was called, which resulted in them being shot back into the waiting room.
 The fog permeated.
-It began to coalesce around the necks and heads of humans present*—*though, it did become thinner with each victim.
+It began to coalesce around the necks and heads of humans present—though, it did become thinner with each victim.
 After 6 victims, the fog did not spread.

 Swamp roses bloomed from the victims' eyes, and red baneberry branches grew out of their throats before expiry.
 The object was suppressed by security simply vacuuming the fog into a high-pressure container.
 The container was returned to the containment room and opened.